Microsoft Excel integration

 await worksheet.clearAllCells();

-• You can define names for individual cells or ranges of cells across the worksheet:
+• You can define names for cell ranges for future reference:

-// Define a name for cells A1:D4 and use it to get the cells
+// Define a name for cells A1:D4 and use it to get the cell range

 • You can create filters in tabular data to only show rows that meet certain criteria: